-In the beginning, on any given Saturday, two or three women might show up.
-Joan and Ann brought bagels and coffee and encouraged the participants to stay so we could get to know each other better.
-Each person who came received a phone call (this was before email) thanking them for their attendance and inviting them to return with a friend or two.
+Initially, two or three women might show up for a run.
+Joan and Ann brought bagels and coffee and encouraged the participants to stay so they could get to know each other better.
+In the days before email, each person who came received a phone call thanking them for their attendance and inviting them to return with a friend or two.

-It was slow going until one morning Joan read an article in the Wayne Suburban news about how runners were a hazard to drivers on the curvy roads in Wayne.
-The article suggested that runners did not belong on area streets.
-“Without thinking I called the author of the article and told her she should do a story about the new women’s running group in VF National Park.
-Women could run together, feel safe and be away from traffic.”
-The newspaper ran a terrific story (with pictures!) about our little running group and gave us a much-needed publicity boost.
+It was slow going until one morning Osborne read an article in the Wayne Suburban News about runners being a hazard to drivers on the curvy roads of Wayne.
+Osborne called the reporter and told her she should do a story about the new women’s running group in Valley Forge National Park.
+In the park, women could run together, and feel safe away from traffic.
+The newspaper ran a story about the group and gave it a much-needed publicity boost.

-A few months after the newspaper article about fifteen women met and decided to formally establish the group as a club.
+A few months later, about fifteen women met and decided to formally establish the group as a running club.
 They wrote organizational rules and voted in officers.
-The Rules grew as they did.
-In the beginning Fast Tracks was “women only” which allowed women the opportunity for leadership roles in an area where men were typically domineering.
-“It was important to us to be low key so new folks would not feel intimidated.”
-As more and more men came to run with the woman, the club became established as a very welcoming organization, and men became equal members.
-To this day, Fast Tracks prides itself in being open and welcoming to all levels of walkers and runners.
+At this time, Fast Tracks was women only, which allowed women the opportunity to take leadership roles that men typically dominated.
+“It was important to us to be low key so new folks would not feel intimidated,” Osborne said.

 © Copyright 2017 - Fast Tracks Running Club – Valley Forge